 The Alpha Force I was also one of the few, non-Jordan shoes that Michael Jordan ever wore in the NBA.
-He also famously wore the Air Way Up.
+He also famously wore the Nike Air Flight 1.

 The Sixers were abysmal that year and didn’t even make the Playoffs.
 If the Chuckster was going to become a legit MVP contender, he would have to start winning some ball games.

 Barkley toiled away on a Sixers team that wasn’t quite good enough to reach the NBA elite.
 The farthest they would reach was the Eastern Conference semifinals.
 Charles continued to put up ridiculous numbers, averaging over 20 points a game and 10 rebounds each season.
 He was an All Star every year, and named to the All-NBA first team 3 more times.
 But the love affair between Barkley and Sixers fans began to crumble.

 Philly sports fans are a demanding bunch (to say the least), and every year they didn’t win a championship with Barkley at the helm, their frustration grew.
 Barkley’s frustration grew as well.
 Everything came to a head during an ugly incident in New Jersey.
 After being heckled by a fan in the front row, Charles spit at him.
 That would have been bad enough, but to make matters worse, he accidentally hit a little girl.